bachmeb/spring-mvc-aws/docs/part1.md

 ##### Run test tasks
 	ant tests

-##### Compile and deploy the application
+##### Deploy and reload the application
-	sudo ant deploy
-	ant reload
+	ant deploy reload

 ##### Test the web page in a browser
 	lynx http://localhost:8080/springapp/hello.htm
 ```
-The HTTP request goes to springapp/hello.htm
+The HTTP request from the browser goes to springapp/hello.htm
 hello.htm is mapped to HelloController.java in springapp-servlet.xml
 HelloController returns a ModelAndView named "hello.jsp"
 The springapp/hello.jsp page is returned to the browser